 But as well as those brainboxes, world-renowned architects and designers have been drawn to the Big Smoke.
 Buildings such as The Barbican, a classic example of Brutalist architecture or Norman Foster's Gherkin are all landmarks on the London skyline.
 And now, with the arrival of The Shard pushing London up above any other city in Western Europe, we predict even bigger and more outrageous buildings from the world's brightest architects in future.

 24-hour party people

 London sure knows how to party, and with late-night soirees aplenty always underway, it's a supply and demand thing when it comes to on-trend venues.
 It's not just evening adventures that require fun venues though - the motto used to go, 'work hard, play hard', but Londoners increasingly expect the two to merge, desiring corporate and office environments to be just as fun as the spots where they spend their evenings.
-Try Bounce, which combines meetings with ping pong, naturally!
+Try Puttshack, for seamless events with a side of mini-golf!

 So all in all, it's down to you, and your appetite for amazing events and of course the venues stepping up to the change - thanks for making London venues so very unusual and unique.

 To explore more of London's most unusual venues, visit Hire Space and book a viewing today.